 Architecture is the science and art of shaping the built environment and establishing habitable and enjoyable communities.
 The architectural engineering program is a five-year course designed to equip students with a sound knowledge and understanding of building design, landscape design, structure, construction, history of architecture, heritage conservation as well as many other related subjects.

-The main goals of the architectural engineering curriculum are to provide its students with:
+The main goals of the architectural engineering curriculum are to enable students to:

 1. Demonstrate basic philosophy and ideology of architecture.